brandonm6/matthew/README.md

 Topography data can be downloaded from https://download.gebco.net/# using boundaries of:
  - N: 50.0, S: 10.0, W: -90.0, E: -60.0
+ - Use the Esri ASCII Grid format when downloading.

 ## Storm Data